-In recent years, with the popularity of thermal sensors, integrating RGB and thermal infrared data has applied to many tasks of computer vision ~\cite{LiZLZT17, LiZHTW18, LiuS12, Wang0MZTL18, YangLLWT18}.
-In addition to RGBT SOD, there are many methods adopting different modality to obtain multiple cues for better detection, such as RGBD SOD input with depth and RGB images.
+In addition to RGBT SOD, there are many methods adopting different modality to obtain multiple cues for better detection, such as depth images.
 In order to combine multiple modalities well, many RGBD methods utilize the better modality to assist the other modality.
 For example, Qu et al.~\cite{QuHZTTY17} design a novel network to automatically learn the interaction mechanism for RGBD salient object detection.
-Han et al.~\cite{HanCLYL18} design a "two-stream" architecture, combining the depth representation to make the collaborative decision through a joint full connection layer.
-These works are based on combining RGB with depth images to boost the results of salient object detection.
-But not all the methods based on RGBD are suitable for RGBT salient object detection.
+Han et al.~\cite{HanCLYL18} design a two-stream architecture, combining the depth representation to make the collaborative decision through a joint full connection layer.
+Wang et al.~\cite{wang2019adaptive} also propose a two-stream network, in which they design a saliency fusion module to learn a switch map for fusing the saliency maps adaptively.
+Chen et al.~\cite{chen2019multi} realize cross-modal interactions by designing a multi-scale multi-path fusion network.
+They diversify the fusion path to perform the global reasoning and the local capturing.
+Compared with two-stream architectures, this method has more adaptive and flexible fusion flows.
+Chen et al.~\cite{chen2018progressively} also propose to learn complementary information by designing a novel complementarity-aware fusion module with cross-modal residual functions and complementarity-aware supervisions.
+They cascade this module and add the level-wise supervision, which enables more sufficient fusion results.
+Piao et al.\cite{piao2019depth} design a depth-induced multi-scale recurrent attention network.
+They use residual connections to extract and fuse multi-level paired complementary cues.
+Then they combine depth cues with multi-scale context features for accurate location.
+Finally, they use a recurrent attention module to generate more accurate results.
+Piao et al.\cite{piao2020a2dele} further consider that existing two-stream methods have extra costs, bringing difficulties to practical applications.
+So they propose a depth distiller to transfer the depth knowledge from the depth stream to the RGB stream, thus construct a lightweight architecture that is practically usable.
+Inspired by the non-local model, Liu et al.\cite{liu2020learning} propose to integrate the self-attention and the mutual attention to propagate long range contextual dependencies,thus incorporate multi-modal information for more accurate results.